daniel-kamel/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion is a bash script that deletes the directory /my_first_directory from /tmp/.

 10-back is a bash script that changes the working directory to the previous one.

+11-lists is a bash script that lists all the files (including hidden files) in the current working directory, the parent of the current directory and the /boot directory in long format.